-North Dakota extends non-criminalization to a host of offenses committed as a result of trafficking victimization, a progressive step toward ensuring that commercially sexually exploited youth are not re-victimized by an adversarial trial process.
+North Dakota extends non-criminalization to a host of offenses committed as a result of trafficking victimization, a progressive step toward ensuring that commercially sexually exploited youth are not re-traumatized by an adversarial court process.
 However, the lack of a specialized service response may leave some survivors underserved or disconnected from resources that are necessary to promote healing.

-Hinges on age Hinges on identi- fication as a child sex trafficking victim Incorporates a service response Procedure Extension of non-criminalization Eliminates criminal liability within the prostitution law Eliminates criminal liability through a separate non-crim provision Requires third party control Provides for a general service response only Prohibits a minor from being charged with prostitution Extends protection to non-prostitution offenses \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark
+Hinges on age on age Hinges on identification as a child sex trafficking victim Incorporates a service response Procedure Extension of non-criminalization crir Eliminates minal liability within the ostitution law Eliminates criminal liability through a separate non-crim provision Requires third party control Provides for a general service response only Prohibits a minor from being charged with prostitution Extends protection to non-prostitution offenses √ \checkmark \checkmark \checkmark \checkmark \checkmark